Search Options

 LSIs are supervised by their national supervisors, under the oversight of the ECB, whereas SIs are supervised directly by the ECB.
 Their supervision and oversight follows the principle of proportionality.
 This ensures that the supervisor’s expectations and requirements correspond to the size, systemic importance and risk profile of the banks being supervised, and that supervisory resources are efficiently allocated.
 Nevertheless, minimum standards must be respected by all banks and therefore cannot be waived for proportionality reasons.

 To facilitate this proportionate treatment, banks are classified according to their characteristics.
 That means that the differentiation between SIs and LSIs is a key starting point for applying proportionality.
 A further distinction between LSIs is possible following the introduction of small and non-complex institutions (SNCIs) as a result of the revised Capital Requirements Regulation (CRR II).
-Bank-specific attributes such as risk profile, business model, cross-border activities and size are additional differentiation factors used to determine the appropriate level of supervisory engagement (in terms of the frequency, scope and depth of supervisory reviews) and supervisory reporting.
+Finally, bank-specific attributes such as risk profile, business model, cross-border activities and size are additional differentiation factors used to determine the appropriate level of supervisory engagement (in terms of the frequency, scope and depth of supervisory reviews) and supervisory reporting.

 SEE ALSO